FCTL3314/Django-Stripe/README.md

 # 💽 Installation

 1. #### Clone or download the repository.
-2. #### Rename .env.dist to .env and populate it with all variables or just leave test ones.
+2. #### Rename .env.dist to .env and populate it with all variables.
 3. #### Run docker services: `docker-compose up -d`

 # 🌄 Demonstration